emjayh8/TenderBloom/README.md

 This site is static and can be hosted on any web server (Netlify, Vercel, GitHub Pages, etc).
 Currently hosted on Google Firebase.

-## Customization

-- Update images in the `images/` folder.
-- Edit text and links in the HTML files.
-- Adjust styles in the `<style>` blocks in each HTML file.

 ## License